13.3 Managing Model Risk

 13.3.8 Model Inventory

-Internal auditors should maintain an inventory of all models used within a trading environment, and the VaR measure should be included in that list.
+Internal auditors should maintain an inventory of all models used within a trading environment, and the value-at-risk measure should be included in that list.
 A model inventory facilitates periodic validation of all models.

 13.3.9 Vendor Software